 In 1993, Bob Boggs formed the Martial Arts Education Fund, Inc. (MAEF), a not-for-profit, 501(c)3 tax-exempt organization, with the primary purpose of helping financially burdened youth obtain both educational and martial arts success, while infusing lasting values.
 With so many negative influences in the world today, the MAEF believes that the world would be a much better place if more people had access to a combination of classical martial arts training, Olympic style competition, and scholastic development.

 Continuing the Boggs Family tradition of education that dates back over 200 years, is Bob Boggs’ son, Travis McKay Boggs.
 Travis Boggs, a graduate of the University of Kansas School of Business, is an International Gold Medalist, competing in both the Goodwill Games in St. Petersburg, Russia, and the Mediterranean Games in Athans, Greece.
 In 2006, Bob handed Kenukan Academy over to his son, ensuring the continuation of martial arts excellence.
-In 2014, Travis served as a coach for the United States Ju-Jitsu Team that competed in Paris, France, for the JJIF World Championships.
-Together, both Bob & Travis help run the Martial Arts Education Fund.
-They are proud of their family tradition and work hard to make a continued positive difference in the lives of America’s youth.
+In 2014, Travis served as a coach for the Ju-Jitsu Team that competed in Paris, France, for the JJIF World Championships.
+In addition, he coached Ju-Jitsu Teams that fought in Wroclaw, Poland (2016) and Malmö, Sweden (2018).
+Together, both Bob & Travis help direct the Martial Arts Education Fund, Inc. They are proud of their family tradition and work hard to make a continued positive difference in the lives of America’s youth.